mbsquid/dhub/README.md

 ## Installing

-Use `github` to get the softawre, currently housed at `https://github.com/mbsquid/optum`.
+Use `github` to get the softawre, currently housed at `https://github.com/mbsquid/dhub`.
 You can clone the repository using the normal git commands
 ```
-git clone git clone https://github.com/mbsquid/optum [LOCAL_DIR]
+git clone git clone https://github.com/mbsquid/dhub [LOCAL_DIR]
 ```
-where `LOCAL_DIR` is the directory you want to store the repository (if not `optum`).
+where `LOCAL_DIR` is the directory you want to store the repository (if not `dhub`).

 Use `npm` to install the required packages for the server.
 ```
-cd optum
+cd dhub
 npm install
 ```